 Following the structured abstract, initial applicants will provide the information requested with narrative explanations and statements, in tables, and include documents and evidence to verify that the activity meets the ACCME’s requirements.
 Initial applicants are expected to provide performance-in-practice evidence that demonstrates compliance with Criteria 2, 3, 7, 8, and 11, and all applicable ACCME accreditation policies.
 Initial applicants may also choose to submit evidence for Criteria 5, 6, and 13, but this evidence will not affect the organization’s accreditation status.

 Initial applicants are presented with the opportunity to further describe the practices presented in the self-study report and activity files, and provide clarification as needed, in conversation with a team of volunteer surveyors, who are colleagues from the CME community, trained by the ACCME.

-The process for initial accreditation takes between 12 and 18 months.
+The process for initial accreditation takes several months.

 Factors to Consider:

 If your organization is considering applying for ACCME initial accreditation, there are several factors you should consider in determining whether ACCME accreditation is right for you.

 Accredited CME is an essential component of continuing physician professional development in the eyes of the US organizations of medicine.
 ACCME accreditation is a mark of quality continuing medical education (CME) activities that are planned, implemented and evaluated by ACCME accredited providers in accordance with the ACCME’s Accreditation Criteria, Standards for Commercial Support, and policies (accreditation requirements).
 ACCME accreditation assures the medical community and the public that such activities provide physicians with information that can assist them in maintaining or improving their practice of medicine, to help them bridge the gap between today’s care and what care should be.
 In addition, accredited CME activities are free of commercial bias and based on valid content.